Gospel of Mark: Structure

 There is currently no agreement on the structure of Mark.
-There is, however, a widely recognised break at Mark 8:26–31: before 8:26 there are numerous miracle stories, the action is in Galilee, and Jesus preaches to the crowds, while after 8:31 there are hardly any miracles, the action shifts from Galilee to gentile areas or hostile Judea, and Jesus teaches the disciples.
-Peter's confession at Mark 8:27–30 that Jesus is the messiah thus forms the watershed to the whole gospel.
+There is, however, a widely recognized break at : before there are numerous miracle stories, the action is in Galilee, and Jesus preaches to the crowds, while after there are hardly any miracles, the action shifts from Galilee to gentile areas or hostile Judea, and Jesus teaches the disciples.
+Peter's confession at Mark that Jesus is the messiah thus forms the watershed to the whole gospel.
 A further generally recognised turning point comes at the end of chapter 10, when Jesus and his followers arrive in Jerusalem and the foreseen confrontation with the Temple authorities begins, leading R.T.
 France to characterise Mark as a three-act drama.
 A four-act drama acknowledges a further turning point at 6.1, with divisions at 1.21, 6.1, 8.27 and 11.1.
 This scheme identifies Four Series of Seven Days, where the Series are arranged as a classic chiasm, ABB'A' and the Days in each Series are arranged as in Homer's Iliad ABB'-X-ABB'.
 James Edwards in his 2002 commentary points out that the gospel can be seen as a series of questions asking first who Jesus is (the answer being that he is the messiah), then what form his mission takes (a mission of suffering culminating in the crucifixion and resurrection, events only to be understood when the questions are answered), while another scholar, C. Myers, has made what Edwards calls a "compelling case" for recognising the incidents of Jesus' baptism, transfiguration and crucifixion, at the beginning, middle and end of the gospel, as three key moments, each with common elements, and each portrayed in an apocalyptic light.
 Stephen H. Smith has made the point that the structure of Mark is similar to the structure of a Greek tragedy.